sf105/sttp-book/chapters/testing-techniques/specification-based-testing.md

 * Ostrand, T. J., & Balcer, M. J. (1988).
 The category-partition method for specifying and generating functional tests.
 Communications of the ACM, 31(6), 676-686.

+* Pacheco, C., & Ernst, M. D. (2007, October).
+Randoop: feedback-directed random testing for Java.
+In Companion to the 22nd ACM SIGPLAN conference on Object-oriented programming systems and applications companion (pp. 815-816).